mardous/WhatSave/README.md

 ![Screenshots](./art/art.jpg?raw=true)

-A simple application that allows you to save WhatsApp statuses (image and video).
+A simple application that allows you to save WA statuses (image and video).

 #### Basic Features: